-- Major faults include:

-- a.
-Refusal at jump or stopping anywhere on course

-- b.
-Crossing the track

-- c.
-Dangerous jumping

-- d.
-Addressing a jump

-- e.
-Completely missing a lead change

-- f.
-Adding or leaving out a stride in an in-and-out

-- g.
-Breaking or trotting on course unless a required element of the class

-- B. Faults penalized at discretion of the judge

-- a.
-Loss of stirrup

-- b.
-Loss of rein

-- c.
-Adding or eliminating a stride in a related distance

-- d.
-Late Lead change

-- e.
-Jumping out of form

-- f.
+- 1. The rider's performance and skills over fences are being judged in this class.
+Rider's basic position in the saddle; position and use of hands, legs and feet; ability to control and show the horse and suitability of horse to rider are important; but rider's skills and execution must be considered. - 2.
+Each rider shall perform a pattern consisting of at least six (6) jumps.
+Three cumulative refusals will cause elimination. - 3.
+Faults - A. Major faults include: - a.
+Refusal at jump or stopping anywhere on course - b.
+Crossing the track - c.
+Dangerous jumping - d.
+Addressing a jump - e.
+Completely missing a lead change - f.
+Adding or leaving out a stride in an in-and-out - g.
+Breaking or trotting on course unless a required element of the class - B. Faults penalized at discretion of the judge - a.
+Loss of stirrup - b.
+Loss of rein - c.
+Adding or eliminating a stride in a related distance - d.
+Late Lead change - e.
+Jumping out of form - f.
 Striking off on wrong lead in courtesy circle.
-May be corrected with a simple or flying change

-- g.
-Swapping a lead in a line or in front of a jump

-- C. Faults that result in elimination:

-- a.
-Fall of horse and or rider (rider shall not remount in the ring)

-- b.
-Three cumulative refusals

-- c.
-Off course

-- d.
-Trotting or cantering through the in or out gate

-3. Position: Same as Equitation on the Flat.

-4. The judge will score each rider on their individual skills and execution of the course.

-5. The final riders may be required to work on the rail and/or over fences to determine the final placings.

-4. See entry form for height of fences.
+May be corrected with a simple or flying change - g.
+Swapping a lead in a line or in front of a jump - C. Faults that result in elimination: - a.
+Fall of horse and or rider (rider shall not remount in the ring) - b.
+Three cumulative refusals - c.
+Off course - d.
+Trotting or cantering through the in or out gate - 3.
+Position: Same as Equitation on the Flat. - 4.
+The judge will score each rider on their individual skills and execution of the course. - 5.
+The final riders may be required to work on the rail and/or over fences to determine the final placings. - 1.
+See entry form for height of fences.